 I’m glad to reach the bottom after three hours, a little worse for wear after the last section of the trail.
 We emerge back at the temple, where I buy some cold drinks for my guide and me, before the car trip back to our hotel.

-It’s been a fantastic hike – and one I thoroughly recommend if you happen to be in Bali!
+Mount Agung has been a fantastic hike – and one I thoroughly recommend if you happen to be in Bali!